Understand English Question Formation

 What do you want for dinner?

-Where does the E.R keep bandages?
+the E.R keep bandages?

-When can I take a break?
+I take a break?

-When did the pain start? this morning?
+the pain start? this morning?

 How do you feel this?

-How much do you weigh? this cough?
+you weigh? this cough?

-How often should I take sick?
+I take sick?

-How long have you had
+long have

-*How long has he been surgery?
+he been surgery?

-What color is the pill?
+color is the

 Example For Interrogatives